muhsinan/PeerAssess/EMAIL_SETUP.md

 EMAIL_PASSWORD=abcd efgh ijkl mnop  # The 16-character app password
 ```

+## Migration from SendGrid to EmailJS

+If you're currently using SendGrid and want to switch to EmailJS:

+1. **Install EmailJS**: Already done with `npm install @emailjs/browser`
+2. **Set up EmailJS account** as described in Method 1 above
+3. **Update environment variables** to use EmailJS instead of SendGrid
+4. **Remove SendGrid variables** from your environment files

+The system will automatically detect which email service is configured and use the appropriate method.

 ## Alternative Email Services

-If you prefer not to use Gmail, you can modify the `createTransporter` function in `src/lib/email.ts`:
+If you prefer not to use any of the above methods, you can modify the `createTransporter` function in `src/lib/email.ts`:

 ### SendGrid
 ```javascript